OsswaCh/PROXYM/Draft.md

 1. Data collection

 With a focus on the customer rather then the product, we can see that VSM focuses how long the product will take to reach the customer after a change and how the customer will react to it (ignoring the benefits it might have on the business itself).
-Customer journey data collection however, focuses on how fast and how much of your product will the customer by and how enjoyable the buyign experience will be for them.
+Customer journey data collection however, focuses on how fast and how much of your product will the customer by and how enjoyable the buying experience will be for them.